 I meet most summer families about 9AM or 10am.

 If you want standing on the beach photos then this location works great.
 It is on the south end of Bear Lake.
 There is parking near the water’s edge and is easy for large groups.
 Even on busy days, I’ve been able to find spots on the beach.
 It is a Utah State Park and has an entrance fee of $10- $20 per car depending on your circumstance.
 For all beach locations, I don’t recommend wearing nice shoes or heals.
 And be aware that there will be other people visiting the beach.
 I can’t guarantee the lake to be super blue, it all depends on cloud cover.
 Most days in July and August are bright and sunny.
 By the bathroom building there is a water faucet to wash sand off feet.
-With beach photos, I spend time editing out anyone in the water.
+With beach photos, I spend time editing out background people in the water.

 BEACH BY REST AREA (This place is currently closed and under construction)

 There is a rest stop on the south end of Bear Lake between Garden City and Laketown.
 It has grass areas, shady spots, and some beach areas.
 If you want a free location near the lake, and don’t mind the brush and rocks, then this is a great spot for pictures.
 We have plenty of parking and you won’t need to walk very far.
 I meet groups here at 9am to catch the shade.